aungthurhahein/typoem/README.md

 ### Typography plus Burmese Classic Poems

-This is a project inspired by <a href="http://femmebot.github.io/google-type/" target="_blank">Google Type</a>.

 #### Contribution
 Anyone who is interesting about web typography and classic poems can be contributed to this open project.
+Pull request this repo for contribution.

+It is initiated by <a href="https://github.com/aungthurhahein">ATRX</a>, <a href="https://github.com/winminsoe">WMS</a> & <a href="https://github.com/yemaw">YM</a>.

 #### Resources: